sstadick/nython/README.md

 ## Acknowledgements

-nimpy: this is an amazing project that 'just works' and makes working with Nim and Python easy. nython is just the last 5% in getting the packaging to work. nimpy is the fir 95% of the work.
+- [nimpy](https://github.com/yglukhov/nimpy): this is an amazing project that 'just works' and makes working with Nim and Python easy. nython is just the last 5% in getting the packaging to work. nimpy is the fir 95% of the work.
+- [faster-than-requests](https://github.com/juancarlospaco/faster-than-requests), I looked a lot at how the build system for this package was set up.
+Essentially, nython is just a streamlined version of the setup used in faster-than-requests.

 ## Development